 The Scrap Metal Dealers’ Act 2013 came into effect on 1 October 2013.
 Local authorities issue and enforce scrap metal dealer licenses.

-We will provide a public register of licensed scrap metal dealers in England and Wales as required by the act.
-We'll provide further instruction and information to local authorities as soon as it's available.
+We provide a public register of licensed scrap metal dealers in England and Wales as required by the act.
+This can be found by using the ‘search the public registers’ on this page.

 Environmental Permitting Regulations

 The Environmental Permitting Regulations that came into force in April 2010 combine the previous Pollution Prevention and Control (PPC) regulations, Waste Management Licensing, Water Discharge consenting, Groundwater consenting and Radioactive Substances Regulation.

 The Industrial Emissions Directive (IED) will replace seven existing Directives that we currently implement through the Environmental Permitting Regulations (EPR): Integrated Pollution Prevention & Control, Large Combustion Plant, Waste Incineration, Titanium Dioxide (three directives) and Solvent Emissions.

 The EPRs have been amended to implement the IED in England and Wales and provide a single coherent regime.
 Documents relating to permitting decisions at newly permitted sites will be available from 7 January 2013, and for existing sites from 7 January 2014.
 The availability of these documents is a requirement of the directive and can be found on

 If you require information relating to sites in Wales, please see

 You may take a single copy of any of the contents of our Public Register for your commercial use, provided that you understand that we do not grant you any copyright permission in respect of such copied extracts.